codepro33/solutions_repo/docs/1 Physics/6 Statistics/Problem_2.md

 - **Circle Method** converges faster and is more stable.
 - **Buffon's Needle** method is more erratic and converges slower due to geometric sensitivity.
-- As the number of samples increases, both estimates approach the true value $ \pi \approx 3.14159 $.
+- As the number of samples increases, both estimates approach the true value $\pi \approx 3.14159$.

 ---